Edge-notched card

+History

+An early instance of a methodology similar to edge-notched cards appeared in 1904.
+Edge-notched cards were used for specialized data storage and cataloging through much of the 20th century.
+They were gradually replaced by computer storage.

+Formats

+Cards existed in many variants, with differing sizes and numbers of rows of holes.
+The center of the card could be blank for information to be written onto, or contain a pre-printed form.
+In the case of edge-notched aperture cards, it would contain a microform image.

+By the mid-20th century a popular version consisted of 5 by 8 inch paperboard cards with holes punched at regular intervals along all four edges, a short distance in from the edges.

+Encoding of data

 To record data, the paper stock between a hole and the nearest edge was removed by a special notching tool.
 The holes were assigned a meaning dependent upon a particular application.
 For example, one hole might record the answer to a yes/no question on a survey, with the presence of a notch meaning "yes".
 More-complex data was encoded using a variety of schemes, often using a superimposed code which allows more distinct categories to be coded than the number of holes available.

+Retrieval and sorting

 To allow a visual check that all cards in a deck were oriented the same way, one corner of each card was beveled, much like Hollerith punched cards.
 Edge-notched cards, however, were not intended to be read by machines such as IBM card sorters.

-Instead, they were manipulated by passing one or more slim needles through selected holes in a group of cards.
-As the needles were lifted, the cards that were notched in the hole positions where the needles were inserted would be left behind as rest of the deck was lifted by the needles.
+Instead, cards were manipulated by passing one or more slim needles through selected holes in a group of cards.
+While the rest of the deck would be lifted by moving the needles, those cards that were notched in the hole positions where the needles were inserted would be left behind.
 Using two or more needles produced a logical and function.
 Combining the cards from two different selections produced a logical or.
 Quite complex manipulations, including sorting were possible using these techniques.